mikhail-rodin/OpticScripts/README.md

 + `petz.seq` - element power distribution and Petzval sums
 + `amag.seq` - afocal magnification
 + `mtf.seq` - resolution figures for any 2 modulation values (default is 0.2 and 0.3)
++ `beams.seq` - parameters (NA, obliquity, vignetting) of axial and edge-of-field beams for every surface

 ### Plotting
 + `lay.seq` - view lens at one (e.g. `in lay 2`) or every (just `in lay` w/o args) zoom position with auto scaling and color coded surface types